How to choose the right SEO Agency: Tips & Myths

 Tip: if you ever get promised that your focus key phrase will be ranking #1 in 3 months… turn around and never look back.

-Chances are this agency isn’t up to date with Google’s algorithms, still relying on Black hat SEO methods and also over-promising – and as a result most likely to under-deliver.
+Chances are this agency doesn’t fully understand how Google works to be honest, and most likely isn’t up to date with Google’s algorithms, still primarily relying on Black hat SEO methods and also over-promising – and as a result most likely to under-deliver.

-No SEO agency or expert can tell you the exact Google algorithm – otherwise Google will be out of business and that agency/ SEO professional not looking for additional clients – and consequently no one should be able to make such promise and keeping up to it.
+No SEO agency or expert can tell you the exact Google algorithm – otherwise Google will be out of business and that agency/ SEO professional not looking for new clients – and consequently no one should be able to or can make such a promise and keep up to it.

-In addition, maybe except if you work for Google, no one is able to accurately predict and algorithm update and how it will change.
+In addition, maybe except if you work for Google, no one is able to accurately predict and algorithm update and how it will change search results.
 Educated guesses and predictions can be made by industry leaders and experts but never with 100% confidence.

 Look at clients’ case studies and references.